hlor/Hlor-Claymore-Dual-Miner/README.md

 <li>Find your Hlor within your profile on Hlor Explorer https://hlor.io/profile</li>
 </ul>
 <h4>To change your Hlor details edit hlor.conf or just delete it.</h4>

+Hlor Addon does not affect your miner's original hashrate.
+Please be aware that we do not have a developer fee.
+NO DEV FEE for all miners.